dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 I really liked the regiment (++) coming down the coast.
 When I spotted it with the E-8 the long thin line of contacts snaking down the coast put me in mind of the Iraqi troop movements in Desert Storm, which were also detected by E-8s.
-Very thematic\!
+Very thematic!

 The endless stream of rebel militia from western Socotra may be a little questionable.
 By dusk on day three I had killed 1444 7.62mm infantry